 Multi-purpose use of OTP

 Today we have a number of increasingly important passwords that provide access to often confidential data.
-For hackers worldwide passwords have value and the number of attacks concerning these data continue to rise.
+For hackers worldwide passwords have value and the number of attacks concerning these data continues to rise.

 Recent hacks of social networks